 C Squared Alpacas is open most week-ends Saturday and Sunday from 10-4.
-Check the events pager prior to coming out to the ranch.
+Check the events pager prior to coming out.
 We offer Educational tours on the husbandry of Alpacas, Llamas, Goats, Chickens, Rabbits and our latest addition “Snickers” our pony.
 We also offer Hay rides, Poly rides for children under 60lbs and Pony Cart rides for children over 60lbs and walking an Alpaca through the obstacles.
 Demonstration of spinning, wet felting and needle felting may or may not be available.
 Please visit our Fancy Fiber Farm Stand during your visit to see all the products made from Alpaca and Mohair fiber.
 The ranch is located in the heart of Black Forest Colorado, 10825 Hardy Rd, 80908.
 We can provide tours during the week by appointment.
 Please contact Chris at (719)339-5229 or at C2Alpacas@msn.com.

 C Squared Alpacas is now offering Home School Group tours and activities during the week.
 If you have a group interested in coming out to the ranch during the week please contact Chris at (719)-339-5229 or C2Alpacas@msn.com to set up an appoint.
 He can provide an educational tour of the ranch and what it takes to care for the animals, he can also provide a special activity day to teach wet felting for 4 and up, needle felting 7 and up or 4 and up how to Spin your own fiber with a home made drop spindle.
 Chris can provide several options.
 For the safety of the animals and the children, parents are required to be present for all activities at the ranch.
 Please call Chris for more information.